Course overview

 Choose a major commerce sequence that reflects your specialised passion:

-This combined course is led by academics who are experts in their field, so you’ll always be learning the latest concepts, ideas and approaches from inside the industry.
-Plus, you’ll benefit from networking with and learning from their real-world connections.
+This double degree is led by academics who are experts in their field, so you will always be learning the latest concepts, ideas and approaches from inside the industry.
+Plus, you will benefit from networking with and learning from their real-world connections.

 Award granted